 - be an original and scholarly work of historical research by an author who received their doctoral degree from a British or Irish university;

-- Closing date for entries: 31 December 2017
+- Closing date for entries for the 2023 Prize: 31 December 2023